opendatasoft/ods-cookbook/widgets/external-use/README.md

 #### Blocking JQuery, AngularJS and ODSWidget versions

-To prevent from any changes or weird behavior from external libraries, the best practice is to block the working version of each library you use.
+To prevent from any changes or weird behaviors from external libraries, the best practice is to block the working version of each library you use.

-The current URL of the ODS-Widgets library doesn't contains the version number, which means that for each new release, your code will be run on this new version if you point directly to the remote address, and your page could change without you knowing so if a widget changes
+The current URL of the ODS-Widgets library doesn't contain the version number, which means that for each new release, your code will be run on this new version if you point directly to the remote address, and your page could change without you knowing so if a widget changes

 For this reason, it's highly advised to download and store the ODSWidget library locally on your website and include it in your page.